Bayer Leverkusen Wins First Bundesliga Title, Ending Bayern Munich's 11-Year Reign

-Leverkusen, Germany: Bayer Leverkusen has won the Bundesliga for the first time, ending Bayern Munich's 11-year run as champion.
+Coached by Xabi Alonso, Bayer Leverkusen won the Bundesliga title for the first time Sunday to end Bayern Munich's 11-year reign as champion.

+In the end, it wasn't even close - Leverkusen leads second-place Bayern by 16 points after stretching its German record unbeaten run to 43 games across all competitions this season.

 Fans had already stormed onto the field when Leverkusen scored its fourth goal with seven minutes to go, and the final minutes were played in thick red smoke from supporters' pyrotechnics while players on Leverkusen's bench clapped along to songs, danced and hugged one another.